 38. Regent University

 Virginia Beach, Virginia

 Regent University sits on 70 acres in Virginia Beach, Virginia.
-The campus, which resembles a majestic Georgian manor house, includes lovingly cared for gardens and greens, plus an impressive collection of columned brick buildings.
-Students of Regent University are fortunate to have access to plenty of beauty off-campus as well, as the Atlantic Ocean and Colonial Williamsburg are both an easy hop away.
+The campus resembles a majestic Georgian manor house.
+It includes lovingly cared for gardens and greens, plus an impressive collection of columned brick buildings.
+Regent University students are fortunate to have access to plenty of beauty off-campus as well, as the Atlantic Ocean and Colonial Williamsburg are both an easy hop away.

 37. Azusa Pacific University